2024 Solar Incentives Guide for Tiverton, RI - Tax Credits & Rebates

 EcoWatch's Tiverton, RI Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your solar system, or any local Tiverton solar installer, can help you learn more about what incentives you might want to apply for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with a representative from the company that installed your system, or any local Tiverton solar installer, can help you learn what incentives you qualify for.

 Can I use a combination of multiple types of renewable energy to power my home?

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your ideas with your local Tiverton solar installation expert.
-They can help you plan your project and educate you on the various incentives that you might or might not qualify for.
+Be sure to talk through your ideas with your local Tiverton solar installer.
+They can help you plan your project and give you an understanding of various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.